-Why is Onbashira considered so dangerous
+Why is Onbashira so dangerous?

 This whole series of rituals attracts a lot of tourists.
 Since the whole event is spread over a period of around 2 months, tourists from other countries get enough time to visit nearby areas.
-Thus they know better about the rich cultural heritage of Japan.
+Thus they get to know better about the rich cultural heritage of Japan.